underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 ### Example 5
-Sends text messages to empty notepad window, in one input, with waiting for 100 milliseconds after input is sent.
+Sends text messages to empty notepad window, in one input, with waiting for 100 milliseconds after input is sent to give target window time to process message.
+Value for wait might be needed bigger or smaller.
 ```c++
 using namespace CWKSS;